 Essentially, every country in the world is interested in making instant payments across borders.
 However, we have noticed that their motivations for doing so, as well as the payment service providers they utilize, can differ vastly.

 In Africa, mobile-led remittances are gaining significant popularity.
-Sub-Saharan Africa accounted for almost 70% of the total growth in mobile money accounts in 2023, according to a press release by GSMA.
+Sub-Saharan Africa accounted for a large proportion of total growth in mobile money accounts in recent years.

 In more developed economies like the United States, B2B payments are the focus, and many companies are focused on getting speed up and cost down.

-Outside of consumer demand, region-specific regulations, currency volatility, and banking infrastructure all impact the frequency and efficiency of these payments.
+Outside of consumer demand, we are also seeing factors like region-specific regulations, currency volatility, and banking infrastructure play a role in the frequency and efficiency of these payments.

 The Current Cross-Border Payment Infrastructure